U.S. Chaos: Career

 U.S. Chaos wrote songs and rehearsed in a basement for months before they played their first concert.
 In 1981, when their singer English Ron quit, Jack Gibson recruited Alan "Skully" Skolski.
-In the winter of 1982/1983, U.S. Chaos rehearsed and wrote several songs.
+In the winter of 1982–1983, U.S. Chaos rehearsed and wrote several songs.
 In March 1983, they performed for the first time at a party at Aldo's Hideaway in Lyndhurst, New Jersey and many times at CBGB, as well as at City Gardens notably with T.S.O.L, in Trenton, New Jersey.
+At this time, Freddy L. was their manager.

-In 1983 on the first American tour leg with the Exploited and Iron Cross.
+In 1983, on the first American tour leg with The Exploited and Iron Cross.
 The lineup at this time was Skolski on vocals, Gibson on bass, Spike Glenn Mayer on drums, Gary Reitmeyer on guitar and Brian Daley (HC) on rhythm guitar.
+Their first release was the We've Got the Weapons, a vinyl EP released in 1983 that was received with immediate worldwide praise and outrage because of its war-hawkish cartoon graphics and overwhelming professional commercial appearance; that bucked the system of punk and went directly for the throat.
+It was a punk first.
+That was created by genius graphic designers Terry Keenan and Mark Jewell.
+Its production, including recording and printing by Ross Eliss, cost them $5,000, which was unheard of in the American punk scene at the time and drew outrage from locals in New York City, New Jersey and professional music industry types alike.